Alternatives apps to Plum

 Top alternative apps to Plum

-So if you have decided Plum is not for you and want to try something else then there are a number of alternative saving apps on the market.
+If you’ve decided Plum is not for you and want to try something else then there are a number of alternative saving apps on the market.

-• Moneybox – Good for understanding your money
+• Moneybox – Good for understanding your money.

-• Chip – Good for automatic saving
+• Chip – Good for automatic saving.

 It’s payday and you’re probably thinking about finally finalising the order that’s been in your Amazon basket for weeks… not about how much of your salary can go into your savings account.
 Still, you do need to put money aside for the future.
 Doesn’t an app that calculates how much you can afford to save and then just moves the money for you sound absolutely brilliant?